The Wanted Children Foundation was established to rescue and care for Orphans and Vulnerable Children (OVC).

 It’s goal in Nigeria is to locate children that fall under specified OVC criteria, and rescue them, thus greatly improving the quality of their lives.
 TWCF seeks to provide long term safety, security and love to the children accepted into its life-cycle approach program by providing them with a loving home environment, food/shelter/clothing, education, medical care, and psychosocial support/counselling.
 TWCF uses a life-cycle approach which considers all the necessary domains of life mentioned above by providing quality living and opportunity for children until adulthood.
 TWCF has been created to provide relief to the target group of OVC and to ensure available opportunity to succeed in life and become positive contributing members of society on a community, country and global scale.
 We believe anything is possible.
 While TWCF is founded on Christian principles, it is open to all in the Spirit of Christ, irrespective of race, ethnicity, language, tribe, religion, gender or academic status.

-Our first Children’s Home is sited in Amaba, Isuikwuato Local Government Area.
+Our first children’s home was located in Amaba, Isuikwuato Local Government.

-The current Children’s Home is in a large compound with a two-story building that was donated to us in 2007.
-Through the kindness of Rev. Moses Onwubiko, who resides in the USA and who donated his Nigerian village home for our use, we have had a stable location for several years.
-We have made a few adjustments throughout the years to best accommodate TWCF’s vision and care for the children in our custody.
+It was in a large compound with a two-story building that was donated to us in 2007.
+Through the kindness of Rev. Moses Onwubiko, who resides in the USA and who had donated his Nigerian village home for our use, TWCF had a stable location for several years.
+Adjustments and care to the facilities were made throughout the years to best accommodate TWCF’s vision and care for the children in our custody.